About this listing

 Interaction with Guests

-Guests will have there own set of keys available by lockbox outside the door, giving you independence to check in at any time.
+Guests will have their own set of keys available by lockbox outside the door, giving you independence to check in at any time.
+The host, ali, frequents Lagniappe often in which you may or may not ever run into her.

 Just North of us is considered the Design District which is full of high-end commercial and art galleries and conveniant mid-town shopping.